denten-books/plain-text/1-chapter.md

 realm of the ideal, it remains rooted in the mechanics of reading, writing, and interpretation.

-So far, we have confronted the literary device as an idea: imagined first in the methodological contexts of formalist literary analysis and then as a thought experiment about generalized symbolic manipulation.
-But the idea cannot exist without some physical manifestation.
+So far, we too have confronted the literary device only as an idea: imagined first in the methodological contexts of formalist literary analysis and then as a thought experiment about generalized symbolic manipulation.
+But from a strictly materialist point of view, ideas cannot exist without some physical underpinnings.
 Forced to encounter the universal Turing machine *as a mechanism*, the media historian will find that it borrows from a number of extant designs, which, together and incrementally, give the UTM its physical form.

 A media history of the Turing machine as device differs from its intellectual history as symbolic, mathematical abstraction in interesting and instructive ways.[^ln1-turing] Bracketing for the moment the mathematical and cognitive implications of Turing's work, I want to approach the Turing machine from the perspective of a book historian and a media scholar.
 If the Turing machine is to be taken at face value, not as an algorithm, but as an instrument, what kind of a machine would it be?
 What are its antecedents?

 Most of the minimal physical requirements to build a universal Turing machine were within reach in the 1930s, at the time Turing authored his influential